arighosh05/prompt-silo/README.md

 BackupInterval = "5"
 ```

-`PrimaryKey` encrypts the main content and metadata, while `SecondaryKey` encrypts reference data. `BackupEnabled` toggles automated backups on/off via `true` or `false`, and `BackupInterval` refers to the interval (in minutes) between automated backups.
+`PrimaryKey` encrypts the main content and metadata, while `SecondaryKey` encrypts reference data. `BackupEnabled` toggles automated backups on/off via `true`/`false`, and `BackupInterval` refers to the interval (in minutes) between automated backups.

 ## Meta